-Aristotle was born at Stageira, in the dominion of the kings of Macedonia, in 384 BC.
-For twenty years he studied at Athens in the Academy of Plato, on whose death in 347 he left, and, some time later, became… More about Aristotle
+Aristotle was born at Stageira, in the dominion of the kings of Macedonia, in 384 BCE.
+For 20 years he studied at Athens in the Academy of Plato, on whose death in 347 he left, and, sometime later, became tutor of… More about Aristotle

 Paperback | $16.00